By Mark Byrne

 Illustration by Levi Hastings

-An unstructured blue blazer plays well in nearly any room – it is the ideal garment for keeping your options open.
+Honestly, sometimes I pack two or three.
+They are, I insist, the most valuable item a man can bring with him to a foreign city.
+They’re the most valuable item a man can have at home, too.
+The reason is simple: You can wear it anywhere.
+A suit can be too stuffy.
+A t-shirt can look sloppy.
+But an unstructured blue blazer plays well in nearly any room — it is the ideal garment for keeping your options open.
 To lawyers and fathers-in-law and trust fund types, it's comfortingly traditional.
 To people who attend fashion shows, it just needs to fit perfectly to check the right box.
-To dates, men or women alike, it looks like you took the occasion seriously.
+To dates, men or women alike, it communicates that you took the occasion seriously.

 The thing is a neutral palette.
 It's one thing with an oxford, a completely separate thing with a t-shirt.
 It can stand up to a denim shirt as well as it can a Supima cotton one.
 With an air-tie or a knit tie or no tie.
 Dark jeans or white chinos.
 It elevates everything without ever calling attention to the elevation.